 2. Dirty Brush Can Hugely Affect The Results

-Going for an application with a stained brush will give rise to uneven strokes, product loss and of course the wastage of both time and money.
+Working with a dirty brush or one containing residues from the previous project is meant to decrease the quality of your work.
+Going for an application with a stained brush will give rise to uneven strokes, product loss, and, of course, the waste of both time and money.

 3. It’s A Matter Of Work Ethics And Convenience